CS-Social-Good-CalPoly/Vera/README.md

      ```
      git checkout main
      ```
+     FYI: You can see which branch you're currently in by doing `git branch`, and there'll be a asterisk next to the one you're on.
    - If Git warns about possible work conflicts when switching branches, either commit your changes or stash them to avoid data loss.
 To stash changes, use:
      ```
      git stash save "Your stash message"